Jenny McCarthy Recalls Her Time On ‘The View’ As The Most Miserable She’s Been On A Job In All Her Career

-McCarthy passed up the opportunity to be on a CBS talk show in order to take the gig with The View because at the time the show wanted to steer away from their focus on politics.
+McCarthy passed up the opportunity to be on a CBS talk show in order to take the gig with The View because at the time, the show wanted to steer away from their focus on politics.
 McCarthy seemed to be the right woman for the job because she was on the younger side and would have the background knowledge of pop culture that Barbara Walters didn’t have.
 Walters was then in the midst of her final year appearing on the show.

 Despite the show’s initial intention to cut back on the political talk, Donald Trump becoming president often served as the subject matter of many on-air discussions.
-McCarthy wasn’t someone with much knowledge of the political side of thingss, and struggled to quickly decide her stance on controversial political issues.
+McCarthy wasn’t someone with much knowledge of the political side of things and struggled to quickly decide her stance on controversial political issues.

 “Every day I went home and I was miserable.
 It really was the most miserable I’ve been on a job in my 25 years of show business.”